 This is fairly easy to do in a web site, I discovered.
 And it’s not hard to do in conversation.
 It’s not even that hard to do in work, as Quarry House has shown, But when writing an essay, trying to stay focused on a single topic, and making that topic have value to each of my client groups…..
 That has proven difficult.
 Because simplicity, EFFECTIVE Simplicity, is not easy.
 That is the lesson I have learned serving my clients, and I wanted to put it to work for myself as well.

 This blog, is my first real attempt to pull this off.
-I will try to create something unique, essays and a newsletter that will deal with thoughts and issues that tie together life and work in a way that, if I am right, will not only help you do what you do a little better, but will broaden your own thoughts and give you some new ideas to chew on.
+I will try to create something unique, essays and a newsletter and classes that will deal with thoughts and issues that tie together life and work in a way that, if I am right, will not only help you do what you do a little better, but will broaden your own thoughts and give you some new ideas to chew on.

 The whole premise is that we want to get better.
 Better at life.
 Better at work.
 Better creatively.
 Better relationally.
 That there is no “there” as in getting there.
 There is only getting better or not getting better.
 My whole life and work is dedicated to helping people find their own path to better.
 And so is this blog.